Marketing & Communications

 Check Us Out

-City of Miami Beach Press Releases are sent out regularly to media organizations in the Miami Beach area as well as national media outlets like The New York Times, Washington Post, CNN, ABC, Fox, NBC and CBS.
+City of Miami Beach Press Releases are sent out regularly to local and national media outlets.
 You can read our most recent press releases here.

 MB magazine is published quarterly and mailed to 62,247 Miami Beach households as the city’s official magazine.
 The publication is intended to help residents understand and appreciate the breadth of programs and services available in the community.
 The magazine consistently ranks on resident surveys as the #1 source for how residents receive their municipal information.
 To ensure maximum distribution of these magazines, the city positions additional copies at various city-owned facilities throughout Miami Beach.
 You can find digital copies of MB here.

 MBTV, the City of Miami Beach government access channel, broadcasts and livestreams internally produced original programming to support various initiatives and programs.
 You’ll find MBTV on Breezeline Channel 660, AT&T U-verse Channel 99 or Hotwire Fision Digital Access Channel 395.
 You can also find MBTV content on the City of Miami Beach website by entering “MBTV” in the search field.